Christian93111/Hotel-Reservation-System/README.md

 # Hotel-Reservation-System
-This project is simple written in Python run in a console/terminal.
+This project is our school defense and simple written in Python run in a console/terminal : )